-Girls in Charge was founded in 2018 and was created by two female students interested in entrepreneurship and venture capital.
-Its genesis was a response to the disparities of female-led start-ups and the size of the talent pool universities offered to change this.
+Girls in Charge was founded in 2018 by two female students interested in entrepreneurship and venture capital.
+Its birth was inspired by the gender start-up and funding gap, and the size of the talent pool universities offered to change this.

 Maggie is a serial entrepreneur, linguist, and lecturer.
 She launched her first company in 2015 when she was still a fresher at university.
-Her academic background lies in languages and literature, but was heavily involved in the startup scene at university.
+Her academic background lies in literature, but was heavily involved in the startup scene at university.
 She was Director of Entrepreneurship at the Oxford Guild, and served on the Student Advisory Board of the Oxford Foundry.
-Now, she runs 2 companies (shutup.dance and OxICE) as well as Girls in Charge, and is also lecturing and designing entrepreneurship courses for universities.
-She is Deputy Chair of the Spring Board at Cheshire and Warrington LEP.
+Now, she runs 2 companies (shutup.dance and OxICE) as well as Girls in Charge, and also lectures and designs entrepreneurship courses for universities around the world.
+She dabbles in public policy, and is Deputy Chair of the Engagement Board at Cheshire and Warrington LEP.

 Shireen has 25+ years experience in retail and currently runs all 27 of Majid Al Futtaim shopping malls in the Middle East, which are visited by 178 million people annually.
 Her work over the years led Time magazine to name her as one of the key women revolutionizing luxury globally.